A Wildwoods Campaign Prologue

 A Wildwoods prologue game

 Our first game will pitch the perennial enemies Fizban and Arthrose as they leave the ruins of Felstad and head into the Wildwoods.
-We didn’t want to start with the 1st of the supplement’s scenarios.
+We didn’t want to start with the first of the supplement’s scenarios.
 Instead, we decided to make up a small one-shot game in order to test some of the new rules.

 We swiftly came up with a small scenario, put on our warm hats and braved the “cold”, on the balcony on a way too warm July evening.